mvaganov/CmdLineAsteroids/notes.md

 }
 ```

-`voice`
+### voice
 This is a very specific particle system implementation for explosions.
 	i won't be modifying this for the rest of the tutorial, so feel free to make it more generalized if you want.
-notice that I'm using RangeF for the values that could be random between two values.
+notice that I'm using `RangeF` for the values that could be random between two values.
-the PolicyDrivenObjectPool's delegate methods are defined as member functions.
+the `PolicyDrivenObjectPool`'s delegate methods are defined as member functions.
-a Draw method handles drawing of all particles
+a `Draw` method handles drawing of all particles
-and the particle system's Update handles logic related to the Particle.
+and the particle system's `Update` handles logic related to the Particle.
 	arguably, all Particle logic, including the movement from Velocity could be moved to this function.
 I'm leaving that design choice to any audience member willing to make it.

-`scene`
+### scene
 src/Program.cs
 ```
 ...